Employment Lawyers File Workplace Discrimination Claims for Women in NYC

-At Leeds Brown, we take pride in helping women in New York City and the surrounding areas to recover monetary damages and any other remedies available when they are victims of sex harassment and gender discrimination in the workplace.
+We take pride in helping women in New York City and the surrounding areas to recover monetary damages and any other remedies available when they are victims of sex harassment and gender discrimination in the workplace.

 Our years of experience in combination with our personal, team-based approach to cases, results in aggressive and high-quality representation our clients appreciate.
 If you are the victim of employment-related gender discrimination attorneys are here to help you navigate a claim against your employer, advocate on your behalf, and assist you to obtain a monetary award that fairly represents your emotional and financial injuries.

 Female Employees in New York City Receive Protection from Gender Discrimination

 Local and New York State governments, as well as the Federal government, created laws that directly deal with employment discrimination.
 Some pieces of legislation specifically tackle the rights of women, like New York’s Women’s Equality Act, while others guarantee the rights of many different workers including, transgender individuals and men.

 Here, we will look at some laws that female employees may rely on to help secure a workplace environment that is safe and provides equal treatment.

 The Civil Rights Act of 1964, Title VII